ridi/content-parser/packages/epub-parser/README.md

   - [x] Extract inner HTML of body in Spine with option
   - [x] Change base path of Spine, CSS and Inline style with option
   - [x] Customize CSS, Inline Style with options
+  - [ ] Truncate inner HTML of body in Spine with options
+  - [ ] Minify HTML, CSS, Inline Style with options
 - [x] Encrypt and decrypt function when parsing or reading or unzipping
 - [ ] More [spec](http://www.idpf.org/epub/30/spec/epub30-ocf.html#sec-container-metainf)
   - [ ] encryption.xml